StructuresComp/dismech-rods/README.md

 ***

 ### Citation
-If our work has helped your research, please cite the following paper.
+If our work has helped your research, please cite the following papers.
 ```
 @article{choi2023dismech,
     author={Choi, Andrew and Jing, Ran and Sabelhaus, Andrew P. and Jawed, Mohammad Khalid},